kendarorg/HttpAnsweringMachine/docs/plugins/js.md

 ## Directory structure

-Inside this there is the following file structure
+Inside this there is the following file structure.
+Notice that the directory containing the libs must match the name of the json file

     myFilter.json
     myFilter
-        entrypoint.js
         lib.js

 ## Filter descriptor